Kevin J. Vedrine is a founding partner of Cunningham Meyer & Vedrine where his practice focuses exclusively on medical malpractice defense.

 Kevin also regularly speaks on how to avoid risk through best practices with background checks, social media research and better patient communication, as well as on the critical first steps to take should a professional be sued.
 He has lectured on trial techniques including how to select a jury and the use of demonstrative medical exhibits.

-In 2006, Kevin was a contributing author to the ICLE on medical malpractice, writing the chapter “Breach” and then updating it for the 2011 edition.
+In 2006, Kevin was a contributing author to the ICLE on medical malpractice, writing the chapter “Breach” and then updating it for the 2011 and 2018 editions.

 He is a member of the Illinois State Bar Association and the DuPage County Bar Association.